chekanov/ZWIBuilder/README.md

 Here are the steps to create a ZWI file:

-(1) First, perfom search using factseek.org and find some article from WP.
-LOok at this article.
-This step prepares the article, checks internal links and create well-formatted document structure on factseek.org.
+(1) First, search for a word using factseek.org and find some article from WP.
+Look at this article.
+This step prepares the article's html, checks internal links and create well-formatted document structure on factseek.org.
 It also creates verious cached images for equaitions etc. on the external source.

 (2) Run this program as: